Hardware

 In July 2020, Ledger disclosed that its e-commerce database had been breached.
 Per Ledger's own disclosure, approximately 1 million email addresses were exposed, and approximately 270,000 records included more detailed personal information such as name, postal address, phone number, and ordered products.

 Two things to be clear on.
 The breach did not expose private keys, seed phrases, or coins.
 The cryptographic security of the Ledger device itself was not compromised.
-What was exposed was the customer list: the names and home addresses of people who had publicly demonstrated they own a Bitcoin hardware wallet.
+What was exposed was the customer list: the names and home addresses of people who had publicly showed they own a Bitcoin hardware wallet.
 That affects physical security, not coin security.

 !Threat model shifts, not cryptographic failure.